We do not have an active recruitment campaign for this program.

 Our program includes:

-• a fully funded learning course through Central Queensland University
+- a fully funded tertiary education through our partner provider Central Queensland University

-• on the job mentoring and learning support
+- on the job clinical supervision and learning support

-• paid study leave and tutoring, if you need it.
+- paid study time and access to tutoring, if you need it.

 How to apply

-Read our applicant information kit [PDF 476.52 KB] and application advice to learn more.
+Read our applicant information kit [PDF 354.57 KB] to learn more about working with the QAS.

 Who can do the program